dthiagarajan/grozi_tf/README.md

 Note: This repo is meant for keeping track of the progress I make on the project I'm working on for the summer of 2016.
 The full description can be found below, but as the project is in progress, a list of to-dos and tasks will be kept at the top for my own convenience.

 ### Current Tasks
-1.
+1. Become familiar with relevant computer vision tools, find other relevant application studies, and build up related work section of proposal to include the drawbacks of other apps and discuss the utility of selected tools.
-..*Pick one product from GroZi-120 (easiest choice would be Tide), and use TF (training and testing) to detect it in 20 shelf images, where half contain Tide, and half don't.
+2. Pick one product from GroZi-120 (easiest choice would be Tide), and use TF (training and testing) to detect it in 20 shelf images, where half contain Tide, and half don't.
-..*Build up related work for more background - find relevant computer vision tools (e.g. TensorFlow) and relevant application studies, and mention the drawbacks of other apps and tools.
-2. Pick a product that isn't as easily distinguished, and use TF to do the same thing again.
+3. Pick a product that isn't as easily distinguished, and use TF to do the same thing again.
-3. Collect data from Mattin's for actual training.
+4. Collect data from Mattin's for actual training.

 ### Completed Tasks